 Develops the techniques and skills needed to plan, design, and implement web sites and create complex graphics and layouts for the World Wide Web using industry standard coding practices, web editors, and graphics applications.
-Prerequisite: VC237.
+Prerequisite: VC237 with a grade of C or better; or consent of instructor.
 W

-VC239 Web Design 3 2 class and 4 lab hr /wk, 4 cr.
+VC239 Web Design 3 2 class and 4 lab hr/wk, 4 cr.

 Further develops advanced techniques and skills needed to plan, design, build and launch complex web sites using industry standard technologies and web editors.
-Focuses on building sophisticated web sites using standards-based coding practices in Cascading Style Sheets and HTML5, and on the study of web hosting, web statistics, content management, and other advanced topics in web design.
-Prerequisite: VC238.
+Focuses on building sophisticated web sites using Web standards including Cascading Style Sheets and HTML, and on the study of web hosting, web statistics, content management systems, and other advanced topics in web design.
+Prerequisite: VC238 with a grade of C or better; or consent of instructor.
+Sp

-VC241 Interactive Media 2 class and 2 lab hr /wk, 3 cr.
+VC241 Interactive Media 2 class and 2 lab hr/wk, 3 cr.

 Introduces the planning and production of multimedia projects, using various software programs.
 Topics include the art of storytelling, digital sound and video, animation, interactivity, incorporating text and still images, and interactive presentations.

 Prerequisite: Second year standing in the Visual Communications program or consent of instructor.
 Sp